 When you hire a new team member, it’s often obligatory to prepare some level of training and show the newbie the way around your business.

-Text documents like such as a Standard Operating Procedure (SOP), video tutorials, and a little guidance are needed every time you bring in a new team member.
+Text documents such as a Standard Operating Procedure (SOP), video tutorials, and a little guidance are needed every time you bring in a new team member.

 This task is very necessary, but at the same time, is not something you have to do yourself.